Rippling/rippling-developer-portal-example/README.md

-# deverloper_portal
+# developer_portal
-This is a public demo for developer portal
+This is a public demo for the Developer Portal.